KrisCowie/Drug-Discovery/README.md

 # Drug-Discovery
-Using Neural Networks to aid in drug discovery
+Using Neural Networks to help with idenfying mechanisms of action in chemicals.